Vietnam mobs set fire to foreign factories in anti-China riots

 China has "demanded the Vietnamese side make efforts to adopt effective measures to resolutely support eliminating illegal criminal acts and protect the safety of Chinese citizens and institutions", Hua told reporters.

-Hong Kong-listed sports shoe maker Yue Yuen, which supplies footwear to Adidas, Nike and other international brands, said it had suspended production in Vietnam because of the protests, but there was no damage to its facilities and its workers were safe.
+Hong Kong-listed sports shoe maker Yue Yuen 0551.HK, which supplies footwear to Adidas ADSGn.DE, Nike NKE.N and other international brands, said it had suspended production in Vietnam because of the protests, but there was no damage to its facilities and its workers were safe.

-A spokesman for global exporter Li & Fung, which supplies retailers like Kohl's Corp and Wal-Mart Stores Inc with clothing, toys and other products, said some of its suppliers in Vietnam had halted production on Wednesday as a precautionary measure.
+A spokesman for global exporter Li & Fung 0494.HK, which supplies retailers like Kohl's Corp KSS.N and Wal-Mart Stores Inc WMT.N with clothing, toys and other products, said some of its suppliers in Vietnam had halted production on Wednesday as a precautionary measure.
 He gave no further details.

 PHILIPPINES POINTS FINGER